School of Music > COVID-19 Updates

-Concert attendance requirements are suspended for Fall Quarter 2020.
+Concert attendance requirements are suspended for winter quarter 2021

 As a majority of the courses for the academic year are shifting online, please pay attention to the specific modality in which your courses are offered.
 Different online modalities will combine asynchronous and synchronous opportunities for engaging with course content, your professors, and your fellow students.
 Please keep in mind that students are expected to attend class at the class times listed in Campus Connect if the course is listed as online synchronous or online: hybrid.
 Courses listed as online asynchronous have no regular meeting pattern, but even with an asynchronous course, faculty may expect students to schedule occasional one-on-one or small group online meetings on an ad hoc basis.
 If you have a question about a particular course’s meeting time or modality, please reach out directly to the instructor.
 You can find a complete listing of course modality types and descriptions here.
 Please take the time to be aware of the options for your courses and how to identify each type in Campus Connect.

 For faculty, the DePaul Teaching Commons also provides comprehensive descriptions of the different course modalities offered by DePaul.
 The DePaul Teaching Commons offers resources for faculty who are preparing to teach online and workshops on a variety of teaching tools and techniques for online teaching.

-All large ensembles, combos and chamber music will be offered online during Fall Quarter 2020.
+All large ensembles, combos and chamber music will be offered online during winter quarter 2021.
 Letters from the faculty in the classical, jazz and choral areas were emailed directly to all students.
 Please read those letters carefully for the specifics that pertain to your course or courses of study and your interests, as they also include information on auditions and virtual fall ensembles along with Music Awards.